sencercoltu/openvr-customhmd/README.md

 # openvr-customhmd
 DIY attempt for building OpenVR compatible HMD and controllers, and drivers (Windows only).

 I started my VR experience with a custom built HMD by using parts of a disassembled [Sony HMZ-T2](http://www.sony.co.uk/pro/product/semiconductors-head-mounted-display/hmz-t2/overview/), an Arduino based Head Tracker, and [OpenTrack](https://github.com/opentrack/opentrack) software.
 But only few games were supporting FreeTrack-like protocols.
-So I decided to write a complete OpenVR driver which hopefully will support newer games, and I hope I will be able to play some VR games with friends who cannot afford ridiculously expensive hardware
+So I decided to write a complete OpenVR driver which hopefully will support newer games, and I hope I will be able to play some VR games with friends who cannot afford ridiculously expensive hardware.

 ### Some features:
 * Tracking and controller hardware is based on STM32F103.